Haast’s eagle (Harpagornis moorei)

-Its huge beak was used to cut flesh and pierce internal organs, the ca prey could therefore die solely from haemorrhage.
+The massive beak was used to cut flesh and pierce internal organs, so the captured animal could die of blood loss.

 In the areas inhabited by the Haast’s eagle there were no large predators nor scavengers, so this bird could safely store a few days reserve of food.

 When did the Haast’s eagle become extinct?

 New Zealand’s first settlers, Maori people, came to the islands circa 1280 and hunted mostly for the flightless birds, including moa, which eventually leads to the extinction of those birds.
 As the main element of Haast’s eagle diet disappeared, the predator was doomed and become extinct in the XV century, when the last moa was wiped off the surface of the Earth.